Jamie Feeney

-Jamie Feeney (born 9 April 1978) is an Australian former rugby league footballer who played in the 1990s and 2000s.
+Jamie Feeney (born 9 April 1978) is an Australian former professional rugby league footballer who played in the 1990s and 2000s.
 He played as a and for Canterbury Bankstown and the Melbourne Storm in the NRL.
 He was later the coach of the Sydney Roosters Women and Gold Coast Titans Women in the NRLW.

 Background

 Born in Muswellbrook, New South Wales.
 Feeney was educated at Muswellbrook High School and then St Josephs High School, Aberdeen.